felyx04/Conceptual-Model-Pollak-et-al-2025/README.md

 # Conceptual-Model-Pollak-et-al-2025
-This repository contains all the source code of the models used in Pollak et al. 2025.
+This repository contains all the source code of the models used in "_An improved conceptual model of Quaternary global ice volume and the Mid-Pleistocene Transition_" (Pollak et al. 2025).
 It also includes all the code and data to generate the figures in this paper.

 # Structure
 1. **Figures**